araobp/pic-mcu/README.md

 - applying the break

 I am curious about if AI can explain Physical event or not.

-I use Jupyter Notebook for anything these days, so Google's [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) is my first choice to make the test.

 ## Measuring heat conduction